LeafRTP-Pro v3.2.0

 Built for

-LeafRTP-Pro is engineered for the servers that push the platform hardest.
-If any of these describe your setup, it's the right tool:
+LeafRTP-Pro works on any server out of the box.
+It also shines for the setups that push the platform hardest - if any of these describe yours, it's the right tool:

 • High-concurrency servers where /rtp spam used to spike MSPT and shake TPS.